The Association of Modified Asphalt Producers will hold its 19th Annual Conference & Workshop at the Sheraton Grand in Phoenix, February 6–8, 2018.

 Muse, Stancil & Co.

-With more than 25 years in the energy and petrochemical industry, Tod McGreevy will present thoughtful future scenarios for refined feedstocks that affect our modifiers and the base asphalt that is the lifeblood of our industry.
+With more than 26 years in the energy and petrochemical industry, Tod McGreevy will present thoughtful scenarios on the broader petroleum refining markets that affect our modifiers and the base asphalt that is the lifeblood of our industry.

 Muse provides customized consulting services to the downstream energy industry, focusing on offering an integrated combination of technical and business expertise.
-As a consultant, Tod has worked on a broad range of assignments in the downstream sector around the world.
+As a consultant at Muse, Tod has worked on a broad range of assignments around the world.
 Many of his assignments have focused on refining economics, market analysis, and business strategy.

 Thursday Keynote Speaker